sonic-net/sonic-mgmt/docs/testplan/Chassis-BGP-test-plan.md

 * Inject same route into the selected linecard from two different adjacent VMs so that a eBGP ECMP group is formed with equal-cost BGP paths.
 * Verify the route is learned on the selected linecard using eBGP.
-* Verify the route with both the nexthops adveritsing the equal cost BGP paths is learned on the other linecards using iBGP over inband interfaces.
+* Verify the route with is learned with both equal cost BGP paths on the other linecards using iBGP over inband interfaces.
-* Verify the route is selected in the RIB with nexthops adveritsing the equal cost BGP paths.
+* Verify the route is selected in the RIB with nexthops from equal cost BGP paths.
 * Withdraw the route from the adjacent VM of the selected linecard.
 * Verify the route is withdrawn from all the linecards in the chassis.
 * Repeat with IPv4, IPv6, dual-stack.